Quick Reference

 - fetching changes from upstream, such as pulling the changes down from an origin or upstream repository

-Glossary Term Entry Location: Tools & Techniques - pull
+Glossary Term Entry Location: Tools & Techniques, Development Essentials, Git & Version Control - pull

 pull request